BhavyaCodes/pokemon/README.md

 ### `npm test`

+- We are using `jest` with `testing-library/react` to write our unit test cases.

+**To run test cases:**

+1. In the root, run command `npm test --watchAll`.
+This will run all unit test cases written for the components.

 Launches the test runner in the interactive watch mode.<br />
 See the section about [running tests](https://facebook.github.io/create-react-app/docs/running-tests) for more information.